New Town, Tasmania: Today

-New Town has the only two single-sex public schools in Tasmania - Ogilvie High School for girls, and New Town High School for boys.
+New Town had the only two single-sex public schools in Tasmania - Ogilvie High School for girls, and New Town High School for boys (Now combined to make "Hobart City Highschool").
 There is also a third main school in New Town, the Catholic Sacred Heart College, New Town Campus, with over 1000 students.
 New Town Primary School is over a hundred years old.
 The major shopping centre is Centro New Town Plaza, which houses a Kmart, a Coles Supermarket and several smaller specialty shops.

 New Town is well known for its leafy streets flanked by Colonial, Georgian, Federation, Italianate and Art Deco residences, with many large homes and mansions scattered throughout the suburb.
 Architects who have worked on New Town homes include Thomas Reibey Atkinson, grandson of Mary Reibey, and Henry Hunter, one of Hobart's most prominent early colonial architects.

 The InterCity Cycleway passes directly through the suburb, on its course from Claremont to the city.

 The main road in New Town is known as "New Town Road" and follows on from Elizabeth Street in Hobart.
 The road connects Hobart with the neighbouring city of Glenorchy.
 Other main roads in New Town are Augusta Road, which leads into Lenah Valley, and Giblin Street which becomes Forster Street and then becomes Risdon Road as it continues down towards the Brooker Highway.